Exabyte-io/exabyte-benchmarks-suite/README.md

 1. Make sure cluster is properly configured and it is up and running

+2. [Install git-lfs](https://help.github.com/articles/installing-git-large-file-storage/) in order to get files stroed on git LFS.

-2. Clone the repository into the user home directory
+3. Clone the repository into the user home directory

     ```bash
     git clone git@github.com:Exabyte-io/exabyte-benchmarks.git
     ```

-3. Install python virtualenv if you do not have it
+4. Install python virtualenv if you do not have it
     ```bash
     pip install virtualenv
     ```

-4. Install required python packages
+5. Install required python packages

     ```bash
     cd exabyte-benchmarks